kylefantastic/phase-1/week-2/wireframe-reflection.md

 #### Did you enjoy wireframing your site?
 I enjoyed it a lot.
 Was very hard to stop trying to improve my wireframes and also to provide some “simple” output because the possibilities are neverending.
 By the way, when I usually wireframe it’s for more complex things, such as web apps or complex desktops tools.
-Here the process took me two hours before I started to find something I found visually interesting even if it’s just the first version!
+Here the process took me two hours before I started to find something I found visually interesting, I'm not really sure it's good but it's just the first version!

 #### Did you revise your wireframe or stick with your first idea?
-I went through the whole material before I started wireframing and also did a moodboard. so I kinda sticked to the “first” idea even if I was not properly the first I had.
+I went through the whole material before I started wireframing and also did a moodboard because having references is very helpfull when it comes to design.
+So I kinda sticked to the “first” idea even if I was not properly the first I had.

 #### What questions did you ask during this challenge?
 What resources did you find to help you answer them?
-While I was wire framing I was thinking about how I can implement my site features using bootstrap framework components in the next few weeks. www.getbootstrap.com is both a good site and a very nice front-end framework I’m using everyday in my job.
+While I was wireframing I started thinking about how I can implement my site features using a front-end framework such as bootstrap in the next few weeks. www.getbootstrap.com is both a good site and a very nice easy to use framework (I’m using everyday in my job).

 #### Which parts of the challenge did you enjoy and which parts did you find tedious?
-Finding the right moment to stop designing is an hard thing since you always want to find some better way to arrange the content.
+Finding the right moment to stop designing is an hard thing since you always want to find some better way to arrange the content of the page.
 Also, the more you design the wireframe the more you want it to look like a real website, starting to consider new features step after step.
-For me, it’s tedious to say “stop” when it comes to design because design is pure iteration.
+For me, it’s tedious to say “stop” when it comes to design because design is a pure iteration process.